Skip to main content

 Offered Fall and Winter Quarters

-Critical Community Engagement 3 - Offered Fall and Spring
+Critical Community Engagement 3 - Starting Spring 2025 - Offered Fall and Spring

 This writing-intensive course is preparation for the upper-division project.
 It allows students to examine their role in society, in their communities, and in the campus and surrounding areas.
 Topics will include self-awareness, wellness, empathy, and community work.
 In addition, students will learn strategies for identifying and leveraging the strengths of persons, institutions, as well as the natural and built environments.
 The goal is that students, upon completion, will have the necessary background to engage in a community-engaged project, which will be the topic of a research paper.